ShellCode-HEX-tools/objdump2shellcode/README.md

 ### Installation

 objdump2shellcode requires [objdump](https://sourceware.org/binutils/docs/binutils/objdump.html) to run properly, and 99% of linux distro's have it installed by default.
 However I recommend a penetration testing distro such as Black Arch, or Kali Linux.
 However, if you compile your assembly instructions in NASM objdump is not necessary!
-Simply run --raw-dump or -rb and your shellcode will be extracted and formatted :wink:.
+Simply run --raw-dump or -rd and your shellcode will be extracted and formatted :wink:.

 For ease of access I recommend adding it to the /usr/bin/ directory like so: